llm-efficiency-challenge/neurips_llm_efficiency_challenge/helm.md

 ## Configure HELM

-You can configure which datasets to run HELM on by editing a `run_specs.conf`, to run your model on a large set of datasets, take a look at https://github.com/llm-efficiency-challenge/neurips_llm_efficiency_challenge/blob/master/run_specs_full_coarse_600_examples.conf for some inspiration.
+You can configure which datasets to run HELM on by editing a `run_specs.conf`, to run your model on a large set of datasets.
+For the preliminary evaluation the organizers will use  https://github.com/llm-efficiency-challenge/neurips_llm_efficiency_challenge/blob/master/run_specs_full_coarse_600_budget.conf

 ```bash
 helm-run --conf-paths run_specs_full_coarse_600_budget.conf --suite v1 --max-eval-instances 10